About the Games

 Colin was the Chief Timekeeper for the Union International Motonautique, the World Governing body for Offshore Powerboat racing for 14 years and introduced computerised timekeeping and tracking systems into Class 1.
 He is also responsible for the St Peter Port lifeboat website and Facebook pages.

 Amanda has worked in the fields of graphic design, marketing, communication and events management for the last 28 years.
 She is an experienced events manager and has organised large-scale seminars, conferences and awards ceremonies in the UK, Guernsey and Australia.
-She was a committee member of the Guernsey Hockey Club for several years and organized the Easter Hockey Festivals.
+She was a committee member of the Guernsey Hockey Club for several years and organised the Easter Hockey Festivals.
 Amanda is a keen cyclist and has participated in several charity bike rides in Guernsey, Tanzania and France.
-She was a member of Les Chansonelles Ladies Choir and participated in the opening ceremony for the 2003 games in Guernsey.

 Semi-retired and a Director of a local leisure industry group, Pete has been Captain and Manager of the Guernsey Senior Cricket squad, a footballer in his younger days and a keen golfer.
 Also has past experience in Sports Administration for several years.
 Also is an Accountant with many years Senior Management experience in the Finance Industry.